There's a lot to be anxious about...

 Getting out of your head and more into their five senses on Sundays — and every day for that matter – will ensure that feelings of anxiety remain at bay.
-Making sure that you are enjoying your time, getting to see things, do things and touch things will bring you at peace more than you can imagine.
+Making sure that you are enjoying your time, getting to see things (whether that's a dog on your socially distanced walk or Netflix), do things (wash your makeup brushes, paint, knit, bake banana bread), listen to music, eat and touch things (not your face and be sure to wash your hands afterwards) will bring you at peace more than you can imagine.

 Simply slowing Sunday down and taking a moment to enjoy as much as you can, could work wonders.

 The 'Sunday Scaries' don't have to impact your entire weekend.

 Put what you're feeling into perspective, figure out when you're feeling this way, and take the time to be kind to yourself and enjoy your day.
 For some people, speaking with your doctor or a therapist might be the best course of action.

 While it's within the expected range of the human experience to have the 'Sunday Scaries' or the Monday blues, there is a chance, however, that there is a more serious psychological issue if you notice your mood shifting and affecting your concentration.
 Obsessive thoughts are another sign that there might be more going on than the typical 'Sunday Scaries'.

 Talking to a doctor or taking a brain health screening test might be an option, to determine the scope of your feelings before seeking therapy.
 This should help to legitimise your feelings and can open your eyes to how reactive you are.